be2bill/merchant-api-guidelines/README.md

 Note: in order to be integrated in the official Be2bill repository, an exhaustive code review will be made by our technical team

-__Note: Do not include your production or sandbox credentials in the repository__
+__Note: Do not include your production or sandbox credentials in the repository (please keep in mind that if you committed them once, they may be still tracked in the git history__

 ## Contact